Joseph Oliach Eciru

-Joseph Oliach Eciru is a Catholic priest, who has served as the Bishop of Soroti since 25 May 2019.
+Joseph Oliach Eciru is a Catholic prelate, who serves as the Bishop of Roman Catholic Diocese of Soroti since 25 May 2019.
+Before then, from 9 August 2003 until 25 May 2019, he served as a priest of the same Catholic See.
+He was appointed bishop by Pope Francis.
+He was consecrated at Soroti on 25 May 2019 by Emmanuel Obbo, Archbishop of Tororo.

 Early life and education

 Eciru was born 11 August 1970 at Ookai Village, Dokolo Parish, Gweri sub-county in Soroti District.
 His parents are John Francis Oliac and Ann Maria Aguti.

 He attended Gweri Primary School and St. Aloysius Demonstration Primary School in Ngora.
 He studied at St. Peter's Seminary Madera, in the city of Soroti for his O-Level studies.
 He then completed his A-Level education at St. Pius X Seminary in Nagongera, Tororo District.

 He was ordained a priest on 9 August 2003, at St. Patrick's Catholic Parish, Madera by Bishop Erasmus Desiderius Wandera.
 Eciru later obtained a Licentiate in Sacred Scripture at the Pontifical Biblical Institute (Biblicum), in Rome.
 This was followed by a Doctorate in Biblical Theology from Pontifical Urbaniana University, also in Rome.